raynald/Notiz/teori.md

 when towing a trailer
 - you may not driver faster than 80 km/h, even if the speed limit is higher
-- actual weight of the trailer exceeds 300 kg, you may not drive faster than 60 km/h.
+- actual weight of the trailer exceeds 300 kg, you may not drive faster than 60 km/h. (only for *no brake*?)

+tongue weight
 ### Load securing
 - loads overhanging the sides of the vehicle, must not project more than 15 cm.
 - loads overhanging the front of the vehicle, must not project more than 1 metre.